0llievr/Wrenched/README.md

 - App does not run cleanly on emulators
   - can crash if spamed with inputs
+  - can give an error when deleting item
 - cannot add bike name longer than 15 char
 - If device cache is flooded app will crash
 - No way to reset total milage yet